Dean Corll: Brooks

-Brooks was brought to trial on February 27, 1975.
+David Brooks was brought to trial before Judge William Hatten in Houston on February 27, 1975.
 He had been indicted for four murders committed between December 1970 and June 1973, but was brought to trial charged only with the June 1973 murder of 15-year-old William Ray Lawrence.

 Brooks's defense attorney, Jim Skelton, argued that his client had not committed any murders and attempted to portray Corll and, to a lesser degree, Henley as being the active participants in the actual killings.
-Assistant District Attorney Tommy Dunn dismissed the defense's contention outright, at one point telling the jury: "This defendant was in on this killing, this murderous rampage, from the very beginning.
+Assistant District Attorney Tommy Dunn dismissed the defense's contention outright, at one point telling the jury: "Was he an innocent bystander?
+This defendant was in on this killing, this murderous rampage, from the very beginning.
 He tells you he was a cheerleader if nothing else.
 That's what he was telling you about his presence.
 You know he was in on it."

+Skelton emphasized within his 40-minute closing argument that the state had based their entire case upon circumstantial evidence and that they had only proven Brooks to be an accessory to murder as opposed to guilty of murder itself, stating: "The state has proven David Owen Brooks of being an accessory to murder; the state has not established a murder case.
+They have proved accessory to murder—not murder.
+Before you convict, you've got to find an act to punish."

 Brooks's trial lasted less than one week.
 The jury deliberated for just 90 minutes before they reached a verdict.
 He was found guilty of Lawrence's murder on March 4, 1975, and sentenced to life imprisonment.
 Brooks showed no emotion as the sentence was passed, although his wife burst into tears.
 Brooks also appealed his sentence, contending that the signed confessions used against him were taken without his being informed of his legal rights, but his appeal was dismissed in May 1979.

 Incarceration

 Henley is serving his life sentence at the Mark Stiles Unit in Jefferson County, Texas.
 Successive parole applications dating from July 1980 have been denied.
-He is next eligible for parole in October 2025.
+He was most recently denied parole in November 2025.

 Brooks served his life sentence at the Terrell Unit near Rosharon, Texas.
 He died of COVID-19-related complications at a Galveston hospital on May 28, 2020, at the age of 65.
 Brooks is buried at Captain Joe Byrd Cemetery in Walker County.

 Victims

-Corll and his accomplices are known to have killed a minimum of 28 teenagers and young men between September 1970 and August 1973, although it is suspected that the true number of victims is higher.
+Corll and his accomplices are known to have killed a minimum of twenty-nine teenagers and young men between September 1970 and August 1973, although it is suspected that the true number of victims is higher.
 As Corll was killed immediately prior to his murders being discovered, the true number of victims he had claimed will never be known.
-Twenty-seven of Corll's known victims have been identified, and the identity of a 28th victim whose body has never been found, Mark Scott, is conclusively known.
+Twenty-seven of Corll's known victims have been identified, and the identity of a twenty-eighth victim whose body has never been found, Mark Scott, is conclusively known.
 All of these victims were killed by either shooting, strangulation or a combination of both.